Clear History: Critical response

-Robert Bianco of USA Today gave the film a negative review, saying "If you're a fan of Curb Your Enthusiasm, think of this as an extended version of Curb.
+Robert Bianco of USA Today wrote, "If you're a fan of Curb Your Enthusiasm, think of this as an extended version of Curb.
 If you're not, History will not convert you."
-Hank Stuever of The Washington Post gave the film a positive review, saying "It has a nice, confident and well-edited breeze to it (including a lot of jokes about the band Chicago), with a fun cast that includes standout riffs from Michael Keaton, Danny McBride and Eva Mendes."
-Laura Bennett of The New Republic gave the film a negative review, saying "Clear History was improvised from 35 pages of script.
-"You are such an asshole!", one Vineyard resident tells Flomm, which is the movie's main revelation."
+Hank Stuever of The Washington Post wrote, "It has a nice, confident and well-edited breeze to it (including a lot of jokes about the band Chicago), with a fun cast that includes standout riffs from Michael Keaton, Danny McBride and Eva Mendes."
+Laura Bennett of The New Republic wrote, "Clear History was improvised from 35 pages of script.
+'You are such an asshole!', one Vineyard resident tells Flomm, which is the movie's main revelation."

 Home media

-Clear History was released on DVD and Blu-ray on November 5, 2013, and can currently be watched on HBO Max.
+Clear History was released on DVD and Blu-ray on November 5, 2013, and can be seen on Max.